TurboCoder13/py-lintro/docs/github-integration.md

   - Also creates a GitHub Release and attaches built artifacts

 > End-to-end: Conventional commits → Release PR (auto-merged) → Tag created → PyPI publish.

+### Permissions Model (least privilege)

+- Default each workflow to `permissions: { contents: read }`.
+- Grant elevated permissions only where required:
+  - Tag creation job: `contents: write`.
+  - PyPI publish job: `id-token: write` (for OIDC) and `contents: write` only if creating a GH Release.
+  - PR comment jobs: `pull-requests: write`.

+Deprecated/manual flows (e.g., direct Release creation workflows) are removed to avoid parallel release paths.

+### Labels & guards

+- Release PRs are labeled `release-bump` to make them easy to target in policies.
+- Tagging is guarded in `auto-tag-on-main.yml` by checking the last commit title starts with `chore(release):` to ensure tags are only created after Release PR merges.

 ### Security & Pinning